-a.
-A funding plan for multiyear projects must be established prior to a project being considered for approval.
+- a.
+A funding plan for multi-year projects must be established before a project is considered for approval. - b.

-b.
 The project ID must be issued on every project for which CPDC provides a project estimation.
-No funds are to be spent or committed prior to the issuance of a project code and the project charter approval.

-c.
-Related contracts or Notices to Proceed require appropriate approval in addition to the approval of a project.

-d.
-The requesting department is responsible for ensuring that adequate funding is available and transferred regularly to the project code to prevent overdrafts.
-For projects funded from multiple sources, funding details must be clearly documented and understood by all parties with clear agreement as to the timing, amount and person responsible for such funding transfers.
-The Fiscal Affairs Office (FA) is authorized to transfer funds from the designated funding source to cover such overdrafts.
+No funds are to be spent or committed before issuing a project code and the project charter approval. - c.
+Related contracts or Notices to Proceed require appropriate approval in addition to the approval of a project. - d.
+The requesting department ensures that adequate funding is available and regularly transferred to the project code to prevent overdrafts.
+All parties must document and understand funding detail for projects funded from multiple sources, with an explicit agreement as to the timing, amount, and person responsible for such funding transfers.
+The Fiscal Affairs Office (FA) is authorized to transfer funds from the designated funding source to cover such overdrafts. - e.

-e.
 Recurring maintenance/repairs (RMR) Projects and Capital Projects Less Than \$100,000